gi/tilt-handlebars/README.md

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Add tests, preferrably using Minitest::Spec for consistency.
+4. Run tests with `bundle exec rake test`.
-4. Commit your changes (`git commit -am 'Add some feature'`)
+5. Commit your changes (`git commit -am 'Add some feature'`)
-5. Push to the branch (`git push origin my-new-feature`)
+6. Push to the branch (`git push origin my-new-feature`)
-6. Create new Pull Request
+7. Create new Pull Request